Beeleigh Abbey Gardens

 What to see in the season:

 April starts the season with primroses, daffodils and tulips, together with camellias, magnolias and fruit blossom.
-A further 4,000 bulbs were planted in autumn 2019
+A further 4,000 bulbs were planted in autumn 2019.

 May has spring bedding, and bulbs displayed in the mixed borders, along with magnolias and rhododendrons.
 Enjoy the bluebells that lead down to the river, and then later in the month the wisteria arches that divide the soft fruit garden from the rose garden.

-In June Roses take centre stage now totalling around 600, from the formal rose garden & hybrid tea bed to many shrub, climbing & rambling roses.
+In June, roses take centre stage now totalling around 600, from the formal rose garden & hybrid tea bed to many shrub, climbing & rambling roses.

-In July the cottage, bog gardens and meadow are at their best.
+In July, the cottage, bog gardens and meadow are at their best.
 With the kitchen, soft fruit gardens full of produce.

-In August summer bedding displays are at their peak.
+In August, summer bedding displays are at their peak.
 The extensive mixed borders are now full of colour with many different perennials & shrubs.

-September The roses put on another great display.
+September the roses put on another great display.
 Harvest time in the kitchen garden & orchard.

 Level gravel paths and grass give access to most of the gardens with gentle slopes down to the river.
 There is a wheelchair accessible WC.
+Disability assitance dogs are welcome.

 Guide Prices

-Adult entry is £7 and children (aged 5-16) are £2.50.
+Adult entry is £7.50 and children (aged 5-16) are £3.50.
 Children under 5 are free.

 Facilities